 Product liability is a type of civil action that seeks to hold a manufacturer or distributor responsible for creating a dangerous or defective product that injures a consumer.
 Auto parts, toys, clothing, furniture, appliances, tools, and many other goods could contain harmful defects that pose health or safety risks for consumers.
-If you or a loved one has injuries from a defective product in Scottsdale, Arizona, contact David Shapiro Law, PLLC to schedule a free consultation at our local law office.
+If you or a loved one has injuries from a defective product in Scottsdale, Arizona, contact Shapiro Law Team to schedule a free consultation at our local law office.
 We can guide you through the steps it takes to recover compensation for your losses.

 American manufacturing is a good thing.
 It creates many well-paying jobs and provides employees and their families with the financial security and benefits they need to not only live but also to send their kids to school and college.
 However, while there are many safe and good product manufacturers, there are also companies that make defective products.
 These companies take unnecessary risks with the American consumer’s life.

 Usually, for reasons of greed and profit, many companies shirk their safety and ethical responsibilities and design faulty products.
 A safety feature or mechanism on a product that is available, feasible, and does not disrupt the product’s ultimate purpose may cost more to make and eat into the company’s bottom line so the safety design feature is scrapped.
 It is this kind of “profit over safety” mentality that leads to the design and ultimate manufacture, distribution, and sale of dangerous products.

 It is not just design defects that consumers need to worry about.
 In many instances, companies manufacture products that are not in conformity with the product’s specifications.
 In other cases, companies make products with shoddy, old, or defective materials or accessories that are destined for failure.

 And sometimes product manufacturers fail to warn consumers about the danger surrounding a product.